gregmuellegger/django-autofixture/README.rst

 exactly which objects are contained in the dumps etc...

 Autofixtures to the rescue!
-It lets you automatically generate models and all of their dependecies on the fly.
+It lets you automatically generate models and all of their dependencies on the fly.
 Have a look at the following examples.

 Lets start with the very basics.
 We create an ``AutoFixture`` instance for the ``Entry`` model and tell it to create ten model instances::